Change mindset to ensure Assam goes up development ladder by 2026: Sarma to officials | Science-Environment

 - India

-Assam Chief Minister Himanta Biswa Sarma on Saturday urged his cabinet colleagues, legislators and bureaucrats to “change their mindset” and work towards a vision to ensure the state goes up the development ladder by at least two levels by 2026.
+Assam Chief Minister Himanta Biswa Sarma has urged his cabinet colleagues, legislators and bureaucrats to ''change their mindset'' and work towards a vision to ensure the state goes up the development ladder ''by at least two levels'' by 2026.

 Sarma said there was no need to frame visions for the next 50 years as no one knows who will live till then to see its implementation or review it.